clicktravel-toddrunham/elm-angular/README.md

 # elm-angular

 Use can use this file to import elm modules (must be built into JS files) directly into cuckoo, so we can test them as a viable option going forward.
-Import it into the shared/directives folder and then import it into your apps `app.js` file.
-You'll also need to import the build file into a parent Elm file which is then imported via the app HTML like so:
+Import this module into the shared/directives folder and then import it into your apps `app.js` file for usage in your directives etc. You'll also need to import the built elm module via the app HTML like so:

 ```
-<script src="elm/main.js"></script>
+<script src="elm/[YOUR_MODULE].js"></script>
 <script>
   window.elm = Elm;
 </script>